 - Now, read the measurement.
 If it reads around 10-30 Ω, then your heating element can still work correctly, and it may be another problem causing the problems.
 If it is lower than the number above, it’s time to replace the water heater element.

-That wraps up the procedure of checking the water heater element and testing the element using a multimeter.
+That wraps up the procedure of checking and testing the water heater element using a multimeter.
 If this sounds too difficult, you can consider having help from a professional.
+Remember, a well-maintained electric water heater can ensure a continuous hot water supply.